 From the life of monastic England to the history of the Second World War, there is so much to learn…

-Dartmouth Museum is a small, fascinating and interesting museum housed in an atmospheric old merchant’s house, built in approximately 1640.
-The Museum houses an extensive collection of artefacts, models, paintings and photographs which can help you explore and develop your interests, whether they be in maritime history, the social and economic history of the town of Dartmouth, or the physical changes to the town over the past centuries.
+Dartmouth Museum is a small, fascinating, and interesting museum housed in an atmospheric old merchant’s house, built in approximately 1640.
+The Museum houses an extensive collection of artifacts, models, paintings, and photographs that can help you explore and develop your interests, whether they be in maritime history, the social and economic history of the town of Dartmouth, or the physical changes to the town over the past centuries.

 The National Trust